Marietta College provides a variety of services to accommodate its growing number of commuter students.

 Check the Marietta College website for campus news, campus events, athletics, etc. Also, check your campus e-mail and voicemail.
 If you're not on campus, call 740-376-3000.
 When prompted, press * and your mailbox number.
 After entering your password, you'll have access to your voicemail.

-How will I know if classes are cancelled due to inclement weather?
+How will I know if classes are canceled due to inclement weather?

 Call the information line 740-376-HELP(4357) for the latest information about the conditions on campus.
 Also check the Marietta College website, your campus e-mail and voicemail, and your local news and radio stations for any announcements of cancellations or delays.